datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/ClassicToCoreGraphMigration.md

 g.E().hasLabel('has_name').has('name', 'bob').inV()
 ```

-# Edge traversal in a Native Engine Graph
+# Edge traversal in a Core Engine Graph
-In Native Engine graphs the edge layout can be completely customized.
+In Core Engine graphs the edge layout can be completely customized.
 This allows users to avoid indexes in many cases, an important
 consideration for scalable graphs.

-## Native Engine Graphs use only one row per edge by default
+## Core Engine Graphs use only one row per edge by default
 Classic Engine allowed edge navigation in both directions by default by inserting two records per edge.
 However, this did not come for free.
 In particular `in()` edges had the potential to cause large partitions.
 For instance:
 ```